Difference Between Interment and Funeral

 The Customs of a funeral differ for different communities and for different religions.
 It is practiced to honor the dead and to celebrate their life.

-It involves burning, burying a body along with some practices indicative of the beliefs of the people or culture involved.
+It involves burning and burying a body, and some practices indicative of the beliefs of the people or culture involved.

-Different religions like Hinduism involve the burning of the corpse.
-But in others, it can be buried or left on a height to let the body be used by nature.
+Different religions, like Hinduism, involve the burning of the corpse.
+But in others, it can be buried or left at a height to let the body be used by nature.

-This practice predates modern humans as evidence has been found by archeologists in different parts of the world.
-Floral pollen has been observed near skeletal neanderthal in a certain pattern that is suggestive of funerary practices.
+This practice predates modern humans, as archeologists have found evidence in different parts of the world.
+Floral pollen has been observed near the skeletal Neanderthal in a pattern that suggests funerary practices.

 It can also be observed among animals as it has been observed that certain animals are found behaving in a pattern.

-It is generally characterized by emotional and cultural practices.
-Community gatherings, significant symbols, ritual action, cultural heritage can be observed during funerals.
+Emotional and cultural practices characterize it.
+Community gatherings, significant symbols, ritual action, and cultural heritage can be observed during funerals.

 Main Differences Between Interment and Funeral

-1. A funeral is a ceremony characterized by different rites and symbols whereas Interment is simply burying of a body into the earth.
+1. A funeral is a ceremony characterized by different rites and symbols, whereas Interment is simply burying a body into the earth.

 References